Asacos/Calculator/README.md

 # Introduction

-This program iss a simple calculator created with html+css+js.
+This program is a simple calculator created with html+css+js.

 ![calculator](Screenshot.png)